 Reporting abandoned scooters or bikes

+In general, you should contact the company the scooter or bike belongs to.
+Located on the device, you should find a phone number and/or an email to contact the provider.
 An identification number will be next to a QR code on the scooter or bike.
-Please have this number ready when contacting city staff and Bird.
+Please have this number ready when contacting the mobility provider or the city.

-You can also report an abandoned dockless bike or scooter through myStLouisPark under the "streets and sidewalk" category.
+You can also report an abandoned shared bike or scooter through myStLouisPark under the "streets and sidewalk" category.

 If the scooter or bike is on private property and you are able to, move it to the sidewalk or someplace safe where it can be seen.